iVuDang/The-Odin-Project-Etch-a-Sketch/README.md

 ### Outcome :white_check_mark:
-I created an Etch a Sketch (user is able to draw on a sketchpad) | Skills: JavaScript, DOM, HTML, CSS.
+I created an Etch a Sketch (user is able to draw on a sketchpad).